 Vintage Christmas Decor Favorites That Never Go Out of Style

-Today marks the day when Robert and I pull ALL of our vintage Christmas decor from the attic, crank up the Bing Crosby, and get to work!
+This week, Robert and I have been pulling ALL of our vintage Christmas decor down from the attic, cranking up the Bing Crosby, and getting to work!

 Plus, it is kind of nice to have all of the planning and preparations out of the way by December 1st so that you can simply enjoy the season with those you love.